SAP-samples/cap-service-integration-codejam/redirector.md

 ## Work out what your Dev Space port availability URLs look like

-👉 In your new Dev Space, open a new terminal and run a simple test HTTP server on port 4004 to trigger the SAP Business Application Studio's port forwarding infrastructure, so you can open a new browser tab to see what the URL looks like for your Dev Space:
+👉 In your new Dev Space, open a new terminal (menu path `Terminal -> New Terminal`) and run a simple test HTTP server on port 4004 to trigger the SAP Business Application Studio's port forwarding infrastructure, so you can open a new browser tab to see what the URL looks like for your Dev Space:

 ```bash
 python3 -mhttp.server 4004